etzm/iscc-sum/docs/specifications/cli.md

 ## Implementation Notes

-01. The tool MUST process all files as binary data (no text encoding/decoding)
+1. The tool MUST process all files as binary data (no text encoding/decoding)
-02. File reading SHOULD use 2MB chunks for efficiency
-03. The tool MUST support reading from stdin when no FILE is specified
+2. The tool MUST support reading from stdin when no FILE is specified
-04. Output MUST be deterministic for the same input
+3. Output MUST be deterministic for the same input
-05. The base32 encoding MUST use RFC4648 alphabet without padding
+4. The checksum base32 encoding MUST use RFC4648 alphabet without padding
-06. The tool SHOULD auto-detect checksum format when verifying
+5. The tool SHOULD auto-detect checksum format when verifying
-07. Unlike traditional checksum tools, iscc-sum has no text mode - all files are processed as binary
-08. Hamming distance MUST be calculated on the decoded bits of the Data-Code component only (excluding the 2-byte header)
+6. Hamming distance MUST be calculated on the decoded bits of the Data-Code component only (excluding the 2-byte header)
-09. Directory traversal MUST use the `treewalk_iscc` function to ensure identical results across platforms:
+7. Directory traversal MUST use the `TREEWALK-ISCC` algorithm to ensure identical results across platforms.
-    - Process regular files only (skip symlinks, devices, etc.)
-    - Sort paths by UTF-8 byte representation in ascending lexicographic order
-    - Use Unicode Normalization Form C (NFC) for all paths
-    - Apply `.isccignore` rules if present
-    - Continue processing remaining files if individual files fail
-    - Output files in the deterministic sorted order
-10. File and directory arguments can be mixed; shell patterns are still expanded by the shell
-11. Tree mode (`--tree`) requires exactly one directory argument and processes all files within that directory as a single unit, producing one combined checksum for the entire directory tree
+8. Tree mode (`--tree`) requires exactly one directory argument and processes all files within that directory as a single unit, producing one combined checksum for the entire directory tree
-12. Tree mode checksums can be verified; the tool will automatically detect the trailing slash and process the directory accordingly
+9. Tree mode checksums can be verified; the tool will automatically detect the trailing slash and process the directory accordingly
-13. Checksum files MUST be UTF-8 encoded without BOM for cross-platform compatibility
+10. Checksum files MUST be UTF-8 encoded without BOM for cross-platform compatibility
-14. When using `-o/--output`, the tool MUST write UTF-8 with LF line endings on all platforms
+11. When using `-o/--output`, the tool MUST write UTF-8 with LF line endings on all platforms
-15. When reading checksum files with `--check`, the tool expects UTF-8 encoding
+12. When reading checksum files with `--check`, the tool expects UTF-8 encoding